Affidavit of Death Template

 Why should you use an Affidavit of Death?

 Using an Affidavit of Death allows you to settle the deceased’s affairs promptly and with minimal hassle.
 It also reduces the chance of fraud.
 Forego the form, and you may be unable to close out the estate.
 For example, you may be prevented from collecting retirement benefits and life insurance proceeds or accessing safe deposit boxes.
 You may be denied funds held in the deceased’s checking and savings accounts.
 Without an Affidavit of Death, you may not even be able to close the deceased’s accounts.
+Skipping the affidavit may also stop you from selling any real estate or other property for which the deceased party is listed as an owner or from transferring it to its legal heir(s).

 How to write an Affidavit of Death?